-The Elementary Program fosters your child’s creativity, logical thinking, social growth, and emotional intelligence through personalized and small group lessons and activities.
+The Elementary Program fosters your child’s creativity, logical thinking, social growth, and emotional intelligence through personalized and small group lessons.

-Apart from enhancing the child’s proficiency in reading, mathematics, and writing, Elementary sessions facilitate the student’s exploration of the interconnectedness of life in the universe.
+Apart from enhancing the child’s proficiency in reading, mathematics, and writing, the Elementary curriculum facilitates the student’s exploration of the interconnectedness of life in the universe.
 In addition to the standard academic program, students participate in classes with our dedicated instructors in music, art, physical education, and Spanish.

 Lower Elementary (1st-3rd Grade)